How to evaluate the best drug test kit

 ○ In conclusion.

-The best drug test is the one that detects the drugs you want to test for, seems obvious but you may be surprised how many times a test is performed by an employer or parent for the wrong drug or drugs.
+The best drug test is the one that detects the drugs of abuse, seems obvious but you may be surprised how many times a test is purchased and analyzes for the wrong drug or drugs.
 Buy the best test money can buy, make sure it’s of good quality and able to demonstrate consistent results.
-Make sure the test is administered correctly and the instructions are followed precisely, catching the cheaters as you go.
+Make sure the test is administered correctly and the instructions are followed precisely, catching the abusers as you go.

 The second thing to remember is if you are not sure, use a twelve-panel drug test device.
 Avoid an oral saliva test unless it’s your only option.